AcademySoftwareFoundation/rez/wiki/pages/Testing-Packages.md

 Adding *--interactive* makes Rez combine the "maya_utils" Rez package and "unittest_name" Rez test into a single environment, just like how `rez-env` works.

-Note that *--interactive* can only target on Rez test at a time.
+Note that *--interactive* can only target one Rez test at a time.